- Program Areas

 Dr. Robert Borden | Draper Aden Associates

-- Develop low-cost direct-push (DP) methods for high-resolution characterization of spatial variations in hydraulic conductivity (K) and porosity (θ) over the range commonly found in unconsolidated settings.
+- Develop low-cost direct push (DP) methods for high-resolution characterization of hydraulic conductivity.

 - Determine if high-resolution solute transport models, primarily calibrated using DP tools, can provide satisfactory predictions of contaminant mass transfer between high and low K zones.

-- Develop methods to calibrate existing and new mobile-immobile zone models using high resolution K and θ distributions obtained with DP tools.
+- Develop methods to calibrate existing and new mobile-immobile zone models using high-resolution K distributions obtained with DP equipment.

-This project will improve understanding of mobile-immobile mass transfer and its impacts on the fate and transport of contaminants in shallow groundwater systems.
-It will provide site managers with a simple and easy-to-use comprehensive set of tools to better characterize sites with significant low-K zones; estimate the rate, timing and duration of contaminant release from those zones; and evaluate the impact of contaminant mass stored in low K zones on long-term plume behavior.
-(Anticipated Project Completion - 2020)
+This project has substantially improved the understanding of mobile-immobile mass transfer and its impacts on the fate and transport of contaminants in shallow groundwater systems.
+Project results include a set of tools to better characterize sites with significant low-K zones; estimate the rate, timing and duration of contaminant release from those zones; and evaluate the impact of contaminant mass stored in low K zones on long-term plume behavior.
+This will provide site managers with more accurate estimates of the time to reach groundwater cleanup goals following source removal.